-It is commonly known that the healthier you are, the more likely you will be able to achieve and maintain an erection, particularly later in life.
+It is commonly known that the healthier you are, the more likely you will be able to achieve and maintain erections, particularly later in life.
 Proper health habits also promote testosterone production.
 The Tennessee Men’s Clinic specializes in sexual medicine—including performance and testosterone boosters—but your general health is just as important to us.
 You have heard us say countless times “sex matters,” and it does to every man and woman healthy enough for sex.
 But overall health matters just as much, if not more so.

 - Healthy Diet: Eat a variety of foods, including fruits, vegetables, protein, fish, chicken, eggs, beans, lentils, tofu, tempeh, and grains.
 Monitor calorie intake and limit the amount of saturated fat you eat.
 You’ve probably heard this a thousand times, but a healthy diet greatly improves sexual and general health.